rollup/plugins/packages/swc/README.md

 🍣 A Rollup plugin to transpile TypeScript/JavaScript with the speedy-web-compiler (swc).

 The plugin makes it possible to avoid the usage of `@rollup/plugin-babel` and `@rollup/plugin-typescript`.
-It is also blazingly fast 🔥 ( between 20 - 70 times faster than babel depending on how many cpu cores are used).
+It is also blazingly fast 🔥 ( between 20 - 70 times faster than Babel depending on how many cpu cores are used).

 ## Requirements